-In the second part of the paper we present upper and lower bounds for the distributional category and topological complexity of lens spaces.
-In particular, we prove the inequalities where the latter turns into the equality for prime $p$ and $n>p$.
-We use those computations to bring counter-examples to the product formula for $d\cat$ and $\dTC$ of manifolds.
-The product formulas (inequalities) are well-known for the classical category~\cite{CLOT} and topological complexity~\cite{F2}.
+At the end of the paper we use our upper and lower bounds for the distributional category and topological complexity of lens spaces to produce counterexamples to the product formulas for $d\cat$ and $\dTC$ of manifolds.
+The product formulas (inequalities) are well known for the classical category and topological complexity~\cite{CLOT,F2}.